ioccc-src/winner/2018/mills/README.md

 BSD licence.
 And in 2017, Nokia also released versions 8-10 under the condition that it will not assert copyright rights for non-commercial use.

-So the newer UNIXes are in the clear.
+So the newer UNICES are in the clear.
 I doubt anyone actually cares about version 0 either, but technically it's still under copyright.

 ### PDP-11/40